Dev-AkshatGupta/piston-adda/README.md

 2. It's a completely responsive web app .
 Tablet mobile or Desktop.Ready to handle everything.

-3. You can post emoji or text content what ever you want to .
+3. You can post emoji or text content and images as your post and comments too.

 4. You can comment on the user's post's